electron/electron/docs/api/session.md

 #### `ses.availableSpellCheckerLanguages` _Readonly_

 A `String[]` array which consists of all the known available spell checker languages.
-Providing a language code to the `setSpellCheckerLanaguages` API that isn't in this array will result in an error.
+Providing a language code to the `setSpellCheckerLanguages` API that isn't in this array will result in an error.

 #### `ses.cookies` _Readonly_